-We reported in our last “Community Update” on the significant progress being made in providing municipal services to Cleantech Commons, the cleantech research park currently under development on Trent University’s East Bank.
-You can read that report here!
+We reported in our May 2020 “Community Update” on the progress being made in providing municipal services to Cleantech Commons, the new clean technology research park currently under development on Trent University’s East Bank.
+You can read how Cleantech Commons is anchoring Peterborough’s cleantech innovation corridor here!

-In today’s Cleantech Commons Community Update, we are pleased to share a more recent “bird’s eye view” of the servicing activities at Cleantech Commons – courtesy of our friend Justen Soule of Visual Endeavour Corporation.
+In this Cleantech Commons Community Update, we are pleased to share a more recent “bird’s eye” perspective of construction activity – courtesy of a good friend of Cleantech Commons, Justen Soule of Visual Endeavour Corporation.
+Watch the video of how we are building the foundations for cleantech research and innovation in Canada below!

 Since our last report to the community, the Phase 1 stormwater pond – designed to reduce flood risk, prevent erosion in neighbouring creeks, and improve the quality of water discharging to the natural environment – has been fully excavated and the outlet structure completed.